Koszul duality between $E_n$-algebras and coalgebras in a filtered category: Monoidal filtered stable category

 \begin{remark} More generally, we may say that the monoidal structure is \kore{bounded below} if the unit $\unity$ and the pairing $\cat{A}^2\xrightarrow{\tensor}\cat{A}$ are bounded below.
 All the results we consider in the following on monoidal filtered categories will be valid for filtered stable categories with a bounded below monoidal structure, after making suitable (and straightforward) modifications.

 We shall only state the results for monoidal filtered categories in our sense, in order to keep the exposition simple. \end{remark}

 \begin{remark} Even though both filtration and monoidal structure are self-dual notion on a stable category, the boundedness below of the monoidal structure is not self-dual.
-Namely, boundedness below in $\cat{A}^\op$ means boundedness \emph{above} in $\cat{A}$. \end{remark}
+Namely, boundedness below in $\cat{A}^\op$ means boundedness \emph{above} in $\cat{A}$.
+Instead, Lemma~\ref{lem:adjoint-preserving-localization} implies that the internal hom functor would have suitable boundedness above on a symmetric monoidal stable category. \end{remark}

 \begin{corollary} Let $\cat{A}$ be a monoidal filtered stable category with uniformly bounded sequential limits.

 Suppose given an inverse system